 Rice samples

-In this study, a total of one hundred and thirty-one Chinese GI rice samples were directly collected from credible rice processing factories, from five provinces in China (Heilongjiang, Liaoning, Jiangsu, Hubei and Guangxi).
+In this study, a total of one hundred and thirty-one Chinese GI rice samples were directly collected from credible rice processing factoriesin five provinces in China (Heilongjiang, Liaoning, Jiangsu, Hubei and Guangxi).
 For simplicity’s sake, we named those samples as WC, PJ-1, PJ-2, SY, JS, and GG.
 An overview of the geographical information of samples was shown in Fig. 1.

 Reagents and standards

 Nitric acid (69%, part# 100441) was purchased from Merck Millipore (Darmstadt, Germany).
 Deionized water (18.3MΩ cm) was obtained from a Milli-Q system (Millipore, MA, USA).
-Multi-element calibration standard 2A (part# 8500-6940), 4 (part# 8500-6942), Environmental calibration standard (part# 5183-4688), 45Sc standard (part# 5190-8578), and 103Rh (10 mg· L-1, part# 8500-6945)were purchased from Agilent Technologies (Santa Clara, CA, USA).
-One certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA).
+Multi-element calibration standard 2A (part# 8500-6940) and 4 (part# 8500-6942), environmental calibration standard (part# 5183-4688), 45Sc (concentration? part# 5190-8578) and 103Rh (10 mg L-1, part# 8500-6945) standards were purchased from Agilent Technologies (Santa Clara, CA, USA).
+The certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA).

 ICP-MS analysis

-First of all, a 30% (v/v) nitric solution was prepared by diluting nitric acid with dionized water .
-Before use, the Teflon digestion vessels were soaked in nitric solution for 24h and then rinsed with deionized water for three times, thus to avoid cross contamination.
-For pre-digestion procedure, 0.5 g of rice grains was directly digested using 6mL of nitric acid in a digestion vessel, in duplicate.
-The vessel was placed in a fume hood overnight and then transferred to the microwave oven (Anton Paar, Austria).
+Firstly, 0.5 g of rice grains was weighed in a Teflon digestion vessel and mixed with 6mL of nitric acid.
+The vessel was placed in a fume hood overnight for pre-digestion and then transferred to the microwave oven (Anton Paar, Austria) for acid digestion.
 The digestion temperature of 180 °C was gradually reached in 15 min, and held for 20 min.
-Following the digestion, all solutions were cooled to room temperature and diluted to 50mL, with dionized water, in metal-free plastic tubes.
+Following the digestion, the solution was cooled down to room temperature and diluted to 50mL with dionized water, in metal-free plastic tubes.
+Before use, the digestion vessels were soaked in a nitric acid solution (30% in water, v/v) for 24h and rinsed with deionized water for three times, thus to avoid cross contamination.

-An Agilent 7900 ICP-MS (Agilent technologies, Santa Clara, CA, USA) was utilized for multi-elemental profiling.
+Xx mL was injected into an Agilent 7900 ICP-MS (Agilent technologies, Santa Clara, CA, USA) for multi-elemental profiling.
 The instrumental setting and operative conditions were adopted from a published method27 with some modifications: radio frequency power of 1550 W, radio frequency matching of 1.85 V and carrier gas flow rate of 1.05 L·min-1.
 The concentrations of 30 elements (10B, 23Na, 24Mg, 27Al, 39K, 43Ca, 45Sc, 48Ti, 51V, 52Cr, 55Mn, 56Fe, 59Co, 60Ni, 65Cu, 66Zn, 70Ga, 73Ge, 75As, 78Se, 85Rb, 86Sr, 93Nb, 98Mo, 107Ag, 114Cd, 133Cs, 138Ba, 201Hg, 208Pb) were measured.
-The internal standard solution of 103Rh and SRM was used to verify the stability and accuracy of the analyzing method.
+The standard solution of 103Rh and CRM were analyzed to verify the stability and accuracy of the ICP-MS method.

+Sample replicate here

 Statistical analysis

-One-way analysis of variance (ANOVA) coupled with Tukey’s test (p ≤ 0.05) was carried out on the original dataset for the comparison of elements’ levels in six GI rice.
+The original dataset was analyzed by one-way analysis of variance (ANOVA) coupled with Tukey’s test (p ≤ 0.05), to compare the levels of elements in the GI rice samples.
 The dataset was then scaled by taking logarithmic transformation and subjected to unsupervised PCA for initial visualization.
 Two machine learning algorithms, RF and SVM were implemented to construct classifiers.
-RF was first introduced by Breiman28 and it is made of an ensemble of decision trees, which are generated from original dataset using bootstrap partition.
-SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes29.
-Feature selection is a data processing technique for data mining, aiming to identify pertinent features while discarding irrelevant ones, which are not informative but contribute to the overall dimensionality of the problem space30.
-In our study, ReliefF31,32 was utilized as the feature selector by assigning relative importance to features basing on a calculated proxy statistic32.
-Fig. 2 demonstrated the workflow we used for the training of classifiers and the validation of the classification models:
+Fig. 2 showed the workflow for the training of classifiers and the validation of the classification models: